-Welcome to the 2023-24 academic year.
-The entire North Park community is excited to safely welcome you to campus and help you make the most of your university experience, whatever your interests or background.
+Welcome to the 2024-25 academic year!
+The entire North Park community is thrilled to welcome you to campus and support you in making the most of your university experience.

-A university education is designed to help you develop as a unique individual.
-Your development and learning as an individual occur, in part, when you engage in relationships with others and in activities that optimally challenge you.
-To enhance your growth and learning, we encourage you to become actively involved in the life of the North Park community.
-Engage your fellow students, faculty, staff, and various communities and clubs and form relationships that both challenge and support your growth.
-Your journey of individual development does not occur in isolation; it takes place within a dynamic learning community.
+A university education is designed to help you grow as a unique individual.
+Part of this growth happens when you engage with others and participate in activities that challenge you.
+To enhance your personal development and learning, we encourage you to become actively involved in the North Park community.
+Connect with your fellow students, faculty, staff, and various communities and clubs, and build relationships that challenge and support your growth.
+Your personal development journey does not happen in isolation but within a vibrant learning community.

-The Student Handbook provides you with the expectations that strengthen our community and contribute to the success of all students.
-Familiarizing yourself with the information and policies in the handbook will be important to you as a North Park student.
-It addresses your role within the university community, and provides a clear explanation of the standards, policies, and procedures that reflect the type of community you are joining.
+The Student Handbook outlines the expectations that strengthen our community and contribute to the success of all students.
+Familiarizing yourself with the information and policies in the handbook will be vital as you navigate your time at North Park.
+It details your role within the university community and explains the standards, policies, and procedures that define the community you are joining.

-By building on our core identity-Christian, city-centered, intercultural-we are creating a university of uncommon character where faith, learning, and service meet.
-I wish you a fun and meaningful journey through North Park University as you embrace what it means to live a life of significance and service.
+By embracing our core values-Christian, city-centered, intercultural-we are building a university of unique character where faith, learning, and service intersect.
+I hope you have a fun and meaningful journey at North Park University as you discover what it means to live a life of significance and service.

-Wishing you the best for a healthy and successful year,
+Wishing you a healthy and successful year ahead!